Robust Self-Supervised Cross-Modal Super-Resolution against Real-World Misaligned Observations

 \subsection{Content-Aware Reference Filter}

-To better exploit essential guidance and mitigate redundancy effects, we design a filter (\cref{fig4:filter}) that applies content-aware kernels to discriminatively enhance $\mathbf{F}_{source}$ using its own pixels, with $\mathbf{F}^{\rm Aligned}_{guide}$ only as a reference for weight determination—essentially reference-based discriminative self-enhancement.
+To better exploit essential guidance and mitigate redundancy effects, we design a filter (\cref{fig4:filter}) that learns content-aware kernels to enhance $\mathbf{F}_{source}$ using its own pixels, with $\mathbf{F}^{\rm Aligned}_{guide}$ only as a reference for weight determination—essentially reference-based discriminative self-enhancement.